Is ringworm a worm?

+In the majority of cases an oral anti-fungal is needed in addition to shampooing.
 Oral medication provides the foundation of ringworm treatment as it renders the fungus unable to reproduce and spread.
 With the spread of infection controlled, only the pre-existing fungus remains and generally can be removed with topical therapy as described later on.

 Currently, two medications are primarily recommended to treat ringworm: Itraconazole and terbinafine.
 Griseofulvin is also available and has been the traditional anti-ringworm oral medication for decades.
 It is still as effective as the other medications but the newer products appear to be safer and griseofulvin is rapidly becoming a historical note only.

 Treatment with oral medication typically should not be discontinued until the pet cultures negative.
 Stopping when the pet simply looks well visually frequently invites recurrence of the disease.

 This article is reviewing the infection, diagnosis and treatment.
 But environmental decontamination is also important to prevent spread in your household and re-infection.
 Please use the link below to view an article from VeterinaryPartner that reviews cleaning the environment.